SDICurie/main/README.rst

 ONE TIME SETUP
 **************
-FIXME: update it with final setup once it's defined.

 Curie BSP needs a set of external projects to be built.
 The repo tool is currently used to fetch all the needed repositories.